eclipse-bluechi/bluechi/doc/man/hirte-agent.1.md

 ## DESCRIPTION

-Hirte is a service orchestrator tool intended for multi-node devices (e.g.: edge devices) clusters with a predefined number of nodes and with a focus on highly regulated environment such as those requiring functional safety (for example in cars).
+Hirte is a systemd service controller intended for multi-node environment with a predefined number of nodes and with a focus on highly regulated environment such as those requiring functional safety (for example in cars).

 A `hirte-agent` establishes a peer-to-peer connection to `hirte` and exposes its API to manage systemd units on it.